HALRobotics/HAL.Documentation/docs/decode/2-Cell/Contents.md

 #### Objective:

-In this quick tutorial we'll take a look how to insert a [Robot](../../Overview/Glossary.md#manipulator) preset into your FlowBuilder scene.
+In this quick tutorial we'll take a look how to insert a [Robot](../../Overview/Glossary.md#manipulator) preset into your _decode_ scene.

 #### Requirements to follow along:

-- HAL Robotics FlowBuilder installed on a PC.
+- HAL Robotics _decode_ installed on a PC.
 See [Installation](../../Overview/0-Administration-and-Setup/Contents.md#01-install) if you need to install the software.
 - An open [project](../1-Getting-Started/Contents.md#11-projects)

 #### How to: